Anthony M. Henderson: Marine Corps career

+He was appointed commander of the 13th Marine Expeditionary Unit in 2014.
+As of March 2021, he served as director of concepts and plans at the Marine Corps Warfighting Laboratory.
 In March 2021, the Marine Corps selected and confirmed Henderson for promotion to brigadier general, pending Senate confirmation.
 The New York Times had previously reported that during the Trump administration, Henderson, who is African American, had been passed over for promotion thrice in favor of white men, despite a recommendation by Navy secretary Richard V. Spencer.